 Should I combine Kenya with another destination?

 Yes, if the total travel window supports it.
-Otherwise, a focused Kenya route is often stronger.
+Otherwise, a focused Kenya route is often stronger because safari movement already asks a lot from the schedule.
+Add another destination only when it improves the trip rather than simply making it longer.